maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * The acceptability of -s- grows when the first constituent is morphologically / phonologically complex (572)

-## 3	_Koliopoulou 2014_.
-How close to syntax are compounds?
-Evidence from the linking element in German and Modern Greek compounds. _Rivista di Linguistica_

-* -s- occurs after nouns that bears a prefix or a suffix (61)

 ## 4	_Kopf 2017_.
 Fugenelement und Bindestrich in der Compositions-Fuge. _Sichtbare und hörbare Morphologie_

 * -s- often occurs with derived nouns and has nothing to do with phonology (201)